 How Medications can Help

 Medication is one way to overcome certain dependencies.
-After seeing a doctor about the addiction, the doctor might prescribe certain medications.
-These medications fall into three categories.
+See a doctor about an addiction, and the doctor might prescribe certain medications.
+These prescriptions fall into three categories.

-• Medication replacement therapy – these are a set of medications doctors use to replace a drug or to stop withdrawal symptoms.
+- Medication replacement therapy – a set of medications to replace a drug or to stop withdrawal symptoms.
 The most common type of medication replacement therapy is opioid replacement.
-Doctors use methadone or another drug to take the place of the opiates.
+Doctors generally use methadone to take the place of the opiates.

-• Medication to treat symptoms – Some doctors use medication to treat the symptoms of withdrawal.
+- Medication to treat symptoms – Some doctors use medication to treat the symptoms of withdrawal.
 Many withdrawal symptoms include psychological symptoms such as anxiety and depression and physical symptoms such as nausea and vomiting.
-Doctors help ease withdrawal by treating these symptoms.
+Doctors ease withdrawal by treating these symptoms.

-• Medication to treat the cause – most addictions are caused by something else.
-In the case of opiate addiction, pain is usually the cause.
-In the case of benzodiazepine addiction, anxiety or a mood disorder is often the cause.
-Some addictions are started by other disorders such as depression or stress.
+- Medication to treat the cause – most addictions have root causes in underlying symptoms.
+For instance, in the case of opiate addictions, many people use the drug to treat an underlying pain.
+In the case of benzodiazepine addiction, anxiety or mood disorders are often the cause.
+Some addictions are started by other disorders, such as depression or stress.
 Each of these causes are treatable with medications.

-Although not all addictions are treatable with medications, many of them benefit from it.
+Although not all addictions are treatable with medications, many users benefit from a combination of medications with traditional therapies.

 Counseling